- This event has passed.

 Speaking about Dublin

-Dick Gleeson, former City Architect, Dublin
+Dick Gleeson, former City Planner, Dublin

 Dublin started with the Dublin Area Rapid Transit (DART) using existing railway lines to connect up suburbs along the coast.
 It has since opened the two lines of the LUAS in 2004 which is being extended further out of the city through the Strategic Transport Plan.
 Luas is the Irish word for speed, and the tram lines run over 42 kilometres (26 miles) with 67 stations providing a reliable and quality service that integrates different parts of the city.
 The scheme was funded by the Irish government and the European Investment Bank.
 The challenge is still reducing car use in the city’s suburbs.